 - Descriptions of the basic terms and general information about the regulation and the database that was created from the information reported by the pharmaceutical and medical device manufacturing companies.

-- Reports based on the information disclosed by the manufacturing companies for the period July 1, 2009 through December 31, 2009, as well as all of calendar year 2010.
+- Reports based on the information disclosed by the manufacturing companies for the period July 1, 2009 through December 31, 2016.

 Information for Covered Recipients

 Covered recipients are the people and entities that are in a position to decide which pharmaceuticals and medical devices are used.

 If you are a covered recipient and believe the data reported about you is incorrect, you should contact the pharmaceutical or medical device manufacturer that reported the information.
 Please refer to this list of contact for registered manufacturers .